This candied yams recipe is a must-have holiday side dish the whole family loves!

 - Kosher salt to taste

-- In a large high sided skillet, add butter and set over medium-high heat.
+- In a large high-sided skillet, add butter and set over medium-high heat.
 When the butter is melted add the yams and toss to combine.

 - Add the brown sugar and spices to the skillet.
 Stir to combine.

 - When the sugar is melted, lower the heat to low and cover with a lid.
 Cook for an hour, stirring every 15 minutes.

 - As the yams cook they will start to soften, so be careful when stirring that you don’t break up the yams.

 - When the yams are fully cooked and the sauce is thick, add kosher salt to taste.

 - Serve hot.